Arothron immaculatus: Distribution

+The immaculate puffer is distributed in the Indo-West Pacific Ocean from the northern coast of Australia throughout Indonesia and even as far west as Madagascar and the east coast of Africa.

+They are usually found on sandy bottoms close to reefs and in lagoons to a depth of 30 meters.

+Immaculate puffers are often found hunting in patches of isolated rubble and in fields of sea grasses.

 Description

 The immaculate puffer is a pufferfish and has a rounded body with a short tail.
 They have no scales or clear lateral line.
 They are grey or light brown, though they have the ability to change this to a mottled grey-green coloration presumably used for camouflage.
 The lips and iris of the immaculate pufferfish are yellow.
 The caudal fin is yellow, bordered with black.